Providing students with access to 3D printing technology has many benefits including:

 - Providing practical applications for mathematics, science, computing and design technology.

 - Developing students practical design skills and preparing them for careers in multiple disciplines that utilise additive manufacturing technology.

 - Developing life skills such as critical thinking, problem solving, creativity, innovation and perseverance.

 Although many schools may recognise the benefits of 3D printing technology, there are many barriers to introducing and implementing the technology in schools.
 The main aim of the CREATE Education Project is to help and support schools in overcoming these barriers by providing resources, help, support, professional development and access to our education community.
-We even provide a FREE 3D Printer Loan Scheme that allows schools and students to experience the technology.
+We even provide a 3D Printer Loan Scheme that allows schools and students to experience the technology.